 The Brain Health and Memory Center services at UH Foley ElderHealth Center provides care for the older adult patient.
 As part of a multidisciplinary team that also includes neurologists, geriatricians, nurse practitioners, nurses and social workers, neuropsychology plays an essential role in providing comprehensive outpatient care for this patient population.
 Neuropsychology fellows will have the opportunity to participate in UH Foley ElderHealth Center’s integrated patient care model and gain experience with diverse patient populations.
 Referral questions/differential diagnosis often includes, but is not limited to, mild cognitive impairment and mild neurocognitive disorder; Alzheimer’s disease (including early onset); frontotemporal dementia; vascular dementia; lewy body dementia; posterior cortical atrophy; primary progressive aphasia; rapidly progressing conditions such as prion disease; Parkinson’s disease; Huntington’s disease; multiple sclerosis; traumatic brain injury; stroke; and other medical, psychiatric and substance use disorders.
 Fellows will participate in individual feedback sessions with patients and their families and may also participate in summary visits alongside the referring neurologist/geriatrician and social worker on a case-by-case basis.

-Fellows will also have the opportunity to engage in clinical didactic training experiences with UH’s nationally recognized expert behavioral neurologists, Brian Appleby, MD, and Alan Lerner, MD.
+Fellows will also have the opportunity to engage in clinical didactic training experiences with UH’s nationally recognized expert behavioral neurologists, led by the Brain Health Memory Center Director, Dr. Charles Duffy.
 Opportunities for education and involvement in clinical research programs will be available including projects to examine prion diseases such as Creutzfeldt-Jakob disease and young-onset dementias in collaboration with the National Prion Disease Pathology Surveillance Center at Case Western Reserve University School of Medicine.
 Opportunities for involvement in multiple ongoing clinical trials through UH Foley ElderHealth Center will also be provided.
 These clinical trials are to explore new treatments for neurodegenerative conditions as well as caregiver education, methods and resources.
 For additional information about our behavioral neurology services, visit the Brain Health and Memory Center website.

-Neuropsychological fellows will gain invaluable experience with multidisciplinary concussion management teams, concussion at all levels of sport, diverse populations and multiple contexts of injury.
+Neuropsychological fellows will gain invaluable experience with a multidisciplinary concussion management team, multidisciplinary clinics, management of concussion at all levels of sport, diverse populations and multiple contexts of injury.
 Our neuropsychology faculty are nationally recognized experts in the field of sports neuropsychology and have been active in establishing sports concussion legislation in Ohio as well as providing education regionally and nationally on concussion-related topics.
-Opportunities for concussion research are also be available for fellows, with our neuropsychology faculty currently acting as PI on multiple research investigations on concussion-related topics such as evaluating the use of sophisticated interventions for the management of concussion symptoms at all phases of recovery, evaluating the effectiveness of youth concussion testing, evaluating new, cutting-edge methods and technologies for the diagnosis and management of concussion, and more.
+Opportunities for concussion research are also be available for fellows, with our neuropsychology faculty currently acting as PI on multiple research investigations on concussion-related topics such as evaluating the utility of blood-based concussion biomarkers, the use of sophisticated interventions for the management of concussion symptoms, evaluating the effectiveness of youth concussion testing, evaluating new concussion testing platforms, and more.
 For further information, visit the UH Concussion Management Program website.

 The Neuropsychology Program at University Hospitals receives referrals for comprehensive evaluation primarily from Centers of Excellence within UH Neurological Institute.
 However, additional referrals are received from other UH institutes and from outside institutions.
 UH Neurological Institute comprises a team of nationally recognized experts delivering comprehensive, coordinated care for disorders of the brain and nervous system.
 Recognized by U.S. News & World Report as one of the finest neurology and neurosurgery programs in the country, UH Neurological Institute includes 14 Centers of Excellence that provide individualized treatment, innovative techniques and access to some of the most innovative research designed to advance the science of neurological medicine.